jcesardasilva/toupy/docs/source/introduction.rst

 Quicklinks
 ----------
-* Get started quickly with the examples in the :doc:`templates <rst/templates>` directory.
+* Get started quickly with the examples in the :doc:`templates <templates>` directory.

 * The complete :ref:`documentation <contents>`.